surtarso/Python-Study/Desafio Alpha - Stock Alarm/README.md

   - *graph_generation_tests.py*
     - graph generation with plotly and yfinance

-## Objective: (/Stock Alarm App)
-  - Translate this concept to Django
+## Objective: Translate this concept to Django